 Notes: The figure shows the relationship between log school budget and the estimated bargaining parameter for all schools in Pennsylvania.
 Charter schools have bargaining parameters equal to one.
+Circle size is proportional to number of students.

 Figure 8: Estimated Bargaining Power Parameters and School Budget